citizen-123/wordlister/README.md

 # Usage

 To use the script, simply run the wordlister.py script in your terminal, followed by the two filenames you wish to combine and the name of the output file.
-By default, the delimiter used to separate the words in the resulting wordlist is a space.

 ```
 ./wordlister.py input1.txt input2.txt output.txt